zhaijiayu572/exercise1/README.md

 # exercise1
-a program for training github
+a program for training github hello